 Students who are interested in pursuing graduate studies in evolution, population genetics or computational biology are encouraged to contact me.
-My research includes several projects that would benefit from graduate student participation and I welcome opportunities to advise students whose independent research is complementary to other work in the lab.
+Several projects in our research group would benefit from graduate student participation.
+I typically advise and collaborate with students whose independent research is complementary to other work in the lab.
 Work in the lab includes everything from theoretical research to field-based, empirical studies.
 Most of our research concerns the genetics of adaptation and speciation.
-We are leading empirical projects with various plant species, fish, and butterflies, and doing collaborative empirical and computational work on a variety of taxa.
+Our empirical projects have involved various plant species, fish, and butterflies, and we collaborate with other researchers on a variety of taxa.

 The lab and the university

 The Buerkle lab is located in the Department of Botany at the University of Wyoming.
-Coursework and other training opportunities are available in the various life science departments across campus, and in the departments of computer science, mathematics and statistics.
-The botany department presently includes 15+ full-time and very active faculty who supervise a number of graduate students who are pursuing M.S. and Ph.D. degrees.
-Information about other researchers with interests in computational biology can be found here.
-Information about faculty with interests in evolutionary biology can be found here.
+Coursework and other training opportunities are available in the various life science departments across campus, and in the departments of computer science, mathematics, and statistics.
+The botany department presently includes ten full-time and very active faculty who supervise a number of graduate students.
+Information about faculty with interests in evolutionary biology can be found here, and for ecology here.

-Ample computing resources are available in the Buerkle lab with computers on every desk and a small computer cluster (presently 4 Apple Xserves with OS X, one linux storage node with a 40 TB RAID, one linux node with 192 GB of RAM and a 10 TB RAID), and through larger, shared linux clusters on campus and at centers elsewhere through TeraGrid.
+Ample computing resources are available in the Buerkle lab with computers on every desk and a small computer cluster in the university's data center (two linux storage nodes with a total of 110 TB RAID, two linux nodes with 192 or 512 GB of RAM and 10 TB RAID each), and through a large HPC system that is shared university-wide and administered by UW's ARCC.

 Interested individuals are encouraged to contact Alex Buerkle directly and to communicate about interests and prospects informally.
-A description of the graduate programs in Botany, Ecology and Molecular and Cellular Life Sciences are online, as is the procedure for the formal application to the Graduate School.
+A description of the graduate programs in Botany and Ecology are online.
 Applications from individuals who are members of groups that are underrepresented in the sciences are encouraged.

 Laramie and the surrounding area